 Key Takeaways from Control 15

-Organize and monitor all services providers that are associated with your business.
-Keeping an inventory of all services providers will enable you to monitor them in case they update their policies.
+Organize and monitor all service providers that are associated with your business.
+Keeping an inventory of all service providers will enable you to monitor them in case they update their policies.
 When one is updated, you can then assess and make a decision if the service provider meets the standards that have been set in your service provider management policy.

 Safeguards for Control 15